 - Externally initiated (AKA, Type B ASMR):

-- Internally initiated or spontaneous (AKA, Type A ASMR):
+- Internally initiated (AKA, Type A ASMR):

 Externally initiated ASMR stimuli/triggers can be: